NotWoods/tigeroakes.com/src/pages/posts/react-finite-state-machine-animation/index.md

 }
 ```

+With that, you have a complete and performant animation without the need for tools like react-spring or React Transition Group.
 You can check out the complete demo again here, and keep an eye out for this animation in Microsoft Loop.

 <SidebarAnimationDemo client:visible />